ENCODE-DCC/caper/docs/conf_encode_workshop_2019.md

 9. Open a web browser and go to [Google Cloud Storage console](https://console.cloud.google.com/storage/browser/encode-workshop-croo/?project=encode-workshop&folder=true&organizationId=true).

 10. Navigate to your organized output directory under your username.
 For example, `gs://encode-workshop-croo/[YOUR_USER_NAME]/`.
 Click on an HTML file then you will see a nice file table summarizing all outputs with description.
 Find any bigwig file in it and take a URL for it.
-That URL will be public so you can use it to visualize the track with your preferred genome browser.
+That URL will be public so you can use it to visualize the track with your preferred genome browser (for example, you can use [this one](http://epigenomegateway.wustl.edu/legacy/)).

 ## Setting up a Caper server instance (ADMIN ONLY)